 Although KAZI was launched with the aid of public funding, it currently survives entirely on donations from listeners and support from commercial sponsors.
 The station also receives monies from the City of Austin for the broadcast of the weekly City Council meeting.

 KAZI remains a strong force in the Austin Community with its unique mix of RnB, Soul, Hip-Hop, Jazz, Gospel, Blues, Reggae, Zydeco, Talk, Community Information, Independent News and more… KAZI also takes pride in supporting and promoting local artists as well as national artists on small independent labels.

-For 31 years KAZI has been serving Austin and the surrounding communities.
+Since 1982, KAZI has been serving Austin and the surrounding communities.
 The station maintains a family atmosphere with a volunteer staff that loves what they do, which keeps the listening audiences always wanting more.